HSF/hsf.github.io/howto-website.md

 ### General structure of website content files
 All Markdown files of this site start with a section surrounded by `---`.
 This so-called *front-matter* contains metadata about the content.
-Such metadata are e.g. the author of the document or the title of the document.
+Such metadata are, e.g., the author of the document or the title of the document.

 In the *front-matter* (but not in the text itself), you need to replace any `&` characters (which has a special meaning in HTML) by `&amp;`.
 This is particularly important for the `title` attribute.